-With respect to decisions that are made when exercising the competences assigned to the authority of the Audit Committee in Article 311 (2) of the Companies Act and Article 62 (3) of the Capital Markets Act, the vote of the independent member of the Supervisory Board must be indicated separately in the minutes, and if it concerns a matter that is on the agenda of the General Meeting, it must also be presented to the shareholders.
+With respect to decisions that are made when exercising the authority prescribed for the Audit Committee in Article 311 (2) of the Companies Act and Article 62 (3) of the Capital Markets Act, the votes of independent Supervisory Board members must be indicated separately in the minutes, and, in respect of matter that are on the agenda of the General Meeting, must also be presented to the shareholders.

-If requested by a member of the Supervisory Board, the opinions that depart from the passed resolution must also be recorded in the minutes of the meeting.
+If requested by a member of the Supervisory Board, opinions that depart from the passed resolution must also be recorded in the minutes of the meeting.
 The dissenting member of the Supervisory Board must sign below the description of the dissenting opinion upon the request of the chairman.